It may be helpful to familiarize yourself with the Conclusions of the analysis of Marcion's Gospel on this site before continuing with this page.

 In order to investigate the relationships between Mk, Mt, Lk, and Mcg, we need to look at all the Triple and Double Tradition material (everything in both Mt and Lk).
 Additionally, although neither Sondergut Lk nor the Mk/Lk Double tradition text contain anything from Mt (by definition), it may also turn out that this material can provide extra information.
 Because neither Tertullian nor Epiphanius mention the complete text of either Lk or Mcg we cannot identify all the Triple and Double Tradition material that they saw, and even in those places where we can, the text they give may not contain direct quotes.
 In addition, much of the Triple and Double Tradition material does not show any clear signs of directionality, and as a result, we may be very limited in our ability to determine the directionality between text in Mcg and the synoptics.
 Nevertheless, it is worth trying.
 For example:

 The evidence points to Mcg having been created by combining something consisting largely of edited versions (close to the Lukan parallels) of verses in Mk (excluding The Great Omission) with some parts of the text that we refer to as sondergut Lk.
 It appears that the only synoptic on which Mcg depends is Mk, and that Mcg could be considered to be an ‘intermediate’ form, part way between Mk and what we see as Lk today.
-Despite the prevailing opinion that Mcg is a later, edited version of Lk, in all respects the known text of Mcg instead meets the criteria for an early version of Lk laid down in The MwEL Theory: A New Synoptic Solution.
-This strongly suggests that Mcg is at least very closely related to such a pre-Mt version of Luke (Early Luke).
+Despite the prevailing opinion that Mcg is a later, edited version of Lk, in all respects the known text of Mcg instead meets the criteria for an early version of Lk.
+This strongly suggests that Mcg is at least very closely related to a pre-Mt version of Luke (Early Luke) as described in The MwEL Theory: A New Synoptic Solution.